-Malakoff ISD Educator Named 2019 NAESP National Distinguished Principal for Texas
+Harlingen CISD Educator Named 2020 NAESP National Distinguished Principal for Texas

-TEPSA received more than 100 nominations for the 2019 NDP award.
+TEPSA received more than 84 nominations for the 2020 NDP award.
 After a rigorous reading process, in which applicants shared their educational philosophies and accomplishments both in and out of the classroom, a peer-review committee selected four finalists.
-These outstanding leaders then showcased their achievements during a school visit by a team of educators.
-Calhoun will receive her award Wednesday, June 12, during the TEPSA Summer Conference in Austin.
+These outstanding leaders then showcased their achievements during a virtual school visit by a team of educators.
+Davis will receive her award this fall.

 TEPSA, whose hallmark is educational leaders learning with and from each other, has served Texas school leaders since 1917.
 Member owned and member governed, TEPSA has more than 5,900 members who direct the activities of more than 3 million PreK-8 school children.

 Sponsored by NAESP, The National Distinguished Principals program honors outstanding elementary and middle-level administrators who ensure that America’s children acquire a sound foundation for lifelong learning and achievement.
 The program was established in 1984 to recognize and celebrate elementary and middle-level principals who set high standards for instruction, student achievement, character, and climate for the students, families, and staffs in their learning communities.

 About Mentoring Minds, the Critical Thinking for Life company